Synnerz/ctjs/README.md

 ### Getting Started

-To begin, [download and install Fabric](https://fabricmc.net/wiki/install) for one of the supported versions, then head over to our [releases page](https://github.com/Synnerz/ctjs/releases) and download the latest version.
+To begin, [download and install Fabric](https://fabricmc.net/wiki/install) for one of the supported versions, then head over to our [releases page](https://github.com/Synnerz/ctjs/releases) or [modrinth page](https://modrinth.com/mod/ctjs) and download the latest version.
 The mod is installed like any mod; just drag it into your mods folder.
 Once installed, you can import modules in-game by typing `/ct import <moduleName>`, where `<moduleName>` is the name of the module.
 You can browse the available modules on [our website](https://www.chattriggers.com/modules).

 ### Writing Modules